geovane7881/awesome-config/README.md

 - picom for composition
 - wpgtk and pywall for colors
 - luarocks and lua-json (to read colors from json)
-- playerctl and mpdris2 for the audio to work properly
+- playerctl and mpdris2 for the audio widget to work properly
 - rofi
 - and some default apps that I used.